 Technology, Systems and Management courses examine topics in designing, constructing, and maintaining our built environment.
-Courses engage in underlying principles of structural systems, and selection of sustainable material assemblies.
+Courses engage in underlying principles of structural systems and selection of sustainable material assemblies.
 Advanced course work focuses on the calibration of both active and passive building systems, site management, and critical discussion of the ethical and leadership demands of operating within practice.

-Portfolio Reviews at the Boston Architectural College are critical gateways where a student must demonstrate the ability to perform at the next level of curricular advancement.
+The Foundation Portfolio Review at the Boston Architectural College is a critical gateway where a student must demonstrate the ability to perform at the next level of curricular advancement.
 For details, see the section labeled Portfolio Review under Curricular Progress.